-On June 30, 2016, the Company purchased a \$75.0 million certificate of deposit, which is designated as cash collateral for the \$75.0 million letter of credit issued on July 1, 2016 with respect to the first anniversary payment under the Noden Purchase Agreement (as defined in Note 16 below).
-In addition, we provided an irrevocable and unconditional guarantee to Novartis Pharma AG ("Novartis"), to pay up to \$14.0 million of the remaining amount of the first anniversary payment not covered by the letter of credit.
+On June 30, 2016, the Company purchased a \$75.0 million certificate of deposit, which is designated as cash collateral for the \$75.0 million letter of credit issued on July 1, 2016 with respect to the first anniversary payment under the Noden Purchase Agreement (as defined in Note 18 below).
+In addition, the Company provided an irrevocable and unconditional guarantee to Novartis Pharma AG ("Novartis"), to pay up to \$14.0 million of the remaining amount of the first anniversary payment not covered by the letter of credit.
 The Company concluded that both guarantees are contingent obligations and shall be accounted for in accordance with ASC 450, Contingencies.
-Further, it was concluded that both guarantees do not meet the conditions to be accrued at June 30, 2017.
+Further, it was concluded that both guarantees do not meet the conditions to be accrued at September 30, 2017.
 On July 3, 2017, the first anniversary payment of \$89.0 million was paid pursuant to the Noden Purchase Agreement and the \$14.0 million guarantee was extinguished.
-On August 1, 2017, the letter of credit terminated and is no longer available to Novartis.
+On July 31, 2017, the \$75.0 million certification of deposit matured, and on August 1, 2017, the letter of credit terminated and is no longer available to Novartis.